loopstick/ArduinoTutorial/README.md

 <!-- - [AI generated tutorial MOS Module tutorial](https://electropeak.com/learn/interfacing-irf520-mosfet-driver-module-switch-button-hcmodu0083-with-arduino/?srsltid=AfmBOooAt1fvwTH-hx7iBUSyaW9nlxNEpQ3TXh5BaaZRg-11ggJKzHOE) -->

 - you can use batteries OR a power supply
-- We can misues the module a little and run it with only 5v
+- We can misuse the module a little and run it with only 5v
-- the circuit is the same as when a higher voltage (7-12V)
+- the circuit is the same as when using a higher voltage (7-12V)

 ![MOSmodule w/ power supply](examples/22_Solenoid_MOSModule/SolenoidMosModule_PowerSupply_bb.png)